Populist podcasters love RFK, Jr., and he took the same left-right turn toward Trump as they did

 Afterward, he thanked Rogan for maintaining “this little island of free speech in a desert of suppression and of critical thinking.”

 Kennedy reiterated this point in the Aug.
-23, 2024, speech that ended his campaign, saying the “alternative media” had kept his ideas alive, while the mainstream networks had shut him out despite his historically high third-party poll numbers of 15% to 20%.
+23, 2024, speech that ended his presidential campaign.
+The “alternative media” had kept his ideas alive, he said, while the mainstream networks had shut him out despite his historically high third-party poll numbers of 15% to 20%.

 “The DNC-allied mainstream media networks maintained a near-perfect embargo on interviews with me,” Kennedy said.